-- All children are valued. - Children have a sense of belonging and feel safe. - Children feel able to talk openly with trusted adults about their problems without feeling any stigma. - Positive mental health is promoted and valued. - Bullying is not tolerated.
+- All children are valued - Children have a sense of belonging and feel safe - Children feel able to talk openly with trusted adults about their problems without feeling any stigma - Positive mental health is promoted and valued - Bullying is not tolerated.

-In addition to children's wellbeing, we recognise the importance of promoting staff mental health and wellbeing.
+In addition to children's wellbeing, we recognise the importance of promoting staff mental health and wellbeing and that of adults in our community.

-All staff, governors, parents/carers and members of the Holy Trinity CE(A) Primary School (HTS) community will be made aware of and have access to this policy.
+All staff, governors, parents/carers and members of the Holy Trinity CE(A) Primary School community will be made aware of and have access to this policy.